Home/Blog/Bulgaria vs Romania

 Here is the headline comparison.
 Note that Romania's tax landscape has shifted significantly since 2023, and some rates may continue to change.

-Romania tax warning: Romania's tax system underwent major changes in 2023-2024.
-The corporate tax rate was raised from 10% to 16% (initially for companies with revenue exceeding EUR 50 million, then applied more broadly).
-The micro-enterprise regime was restricted — revenue caps were lowered, the rate structure changed, and sectors like consulting and IT management were excluded or limited.
+Romania tax warning: Romania's tax system has undergone major changes.
+The standard corporate tax rate has been 16% since 2005.
+The micro-enterprise regime was restricted since 2023-2024 — revenue caps were lowered, the rate structure changed, and sectors like consulting and IT management were excluded or limited.
+Under Law No. 141/2025 (published July 25, 2025), the dividend tax was raised from 10% to 16% for dividends distributed from January 1, 2026, and VAT increased from 19% to 21% (effective August 1, 2025).
 Verify current eligibility before relying on any Romanian tax regime.

 Corporate Tax: 10% vs 16%